joplin/gsoc/readme.md

 **Keep it simple**: Be concise and precise.
 Provide a clear, descriptive title.
 "My Project" is the worst possible title!

 **Know what you are talking about**: Do not submit proposals that cannot be accomplished over a summer or that are not related to Joplin.
 If your idea is unusual, be sure to explain why you have chosen Joplin to be your mentoring organization.
-There could be exceptional reasons to accept a proposal that cannot be finished over the summer if either it is clearly recognisable that there will be commitment beyond the summer period or the project can be well separated in sub-project.
+There could be exceptional reasons to accept a proposal that cannot be finished over the summer if either it is clearly recognisable that there will be commitment beyond the summer period or the project can be well separated in sub-projects.
 If you want to go that way, your proposal must be very easily readable to allow us to evaluate the changes of a project going through several coding programs.

 **Aim wide**: submit more than one proposal.
 You are allowed to submit to another organisation as well.
 If you do submit more than one proposal, tell us that and which proposal you would choose, if both were selected.
 Former students would advise you to do one or two kick-ass proposals rather than trying to do three.